Netcracker/KubeMarine/documentation/Installation.md

 ```

 Environment variables inherit all features and limitations of the [Dynamic Variables](#dynamic-variables) including but not limited to:
-* Ability to participate in full-fledged Jinja2 templates.
+* The ability to participate in full-fledged Jinja2 templates.
-* Recursive pointing to other variables pointing to environment variables.
+* The recursive pointing to other variables pointing to environment variables.

 Consider the following more complex example: